SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdStrike-spotlight.md

 ## States

-A CrowdStrike SpotlightSource tracks errors, reports its health, and start-up progress.
+The CrowdStrike Spotlight source tracks errors and reports its health and start-up progress.
 You’re informed, in real-time, if the Source is having trouble connecting, if there's an error requiring user action, or if it is healthy and collecting by utilizing Health Events.

 A CrowdStrike FSpotlight Source goes through the following states when created: